HACKERRrahul/Jwt_Authentiaction_App/README.md

 ## Introduction

 The `jwt_authentication_app` is designed to provide secure authentication using JWTs.
 It includes user management features such as user_registration, get_user and user_login.
-It also has feature of refresh token which reduces redundant logins.
+It also has feature of refresh token which helps in reducing redundant logins.

 ## Features